artefactual/archivematica-docs/user-manual/access/archivists-toolkit.rst

 Mapping Archivematica DIP objects to Archivists' Toolkit resource components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the DIP upload micro-service in the Archivematica dashboard, the user can choose to upload the DIP to AT.
+At the DIP upload microservice in the Archivematica dashboard, the user can choose to upload the DIP to AT.
 Archivematica then loads a screen listing all AT collections.
 The user navigates to a specific collection either by searching for it or by navigating to it using the screen pager.
 To start